oakmac/cuttle/app/bin/config-deps/README.md

 We want to be able use these without injecting them into user project.clj files, which may be too intrusive.

-To this end, we aim to use this app to add dependencies to `~/.lein/profiles.clj`, which contains [profiles] to be used across all projects.
+To this end, we aim to use this app to add plugins/dependencies to `~/.lein/profiles.clj`, which contains [profiles] to be used across all projects.

-We can either inject them into the `:user` profile, or create our own `:cljsbuild-ui` to avoid handling collisions with existing dependencies in the user profile.
+We could inject them into the `:user` profile which is included by default on all projects.
+But we decided to avoid handling potential collisions by creating our own profile `:cljsbuild-ui`.

-The user profile is used by default on all projects.
-But if we go with the custom profile, we can use it with:
+cljsbuild-ui will use this custom profile when running `lein`:

 ```
-lein with-profile +cljsbuild-ui ...
+lein with-profile +cljsbuild-ui <command>
 ```

 The plus sign in `+cljsbuild-ui` indicates that it is adding rather than